The Cost of Enterprise AI Governance: Cost Components and Budget Considerations

 3. Model Lifecycle Events

 Migration planning and testing.
-Vendor deprecations require managed migrations to replacement model versions.
+Vendor deprecations involve managed migrations to replacement model versions.
 A well-managed migration involves assessing the replacement model against existing workflows, identifying differences, reconfiguring or retraining where necessary, and validating before cutover.
 The cost of a managed migration is substantially lower than the cost of an emergency migration, but it is not negligible.
 Organisations that negotiate deprecation notice periods that are sufficient for a managed migration, rather than a reactive one, are managing this cost proactively.

 4. Compliance and Regulatory Overhead